The Singles Network Ministries

 A: The first thing that I think is important is finding out how much buy-in you have from singles within the church and how much support (if any) you will have from the Lead/Senior Pastor or other designated staff.
 You shouldn’t start something that the singles themselves will not support, so that needs to be assessed before going to the church leadership.

-Next, saturate yourself with people and resources from people who have been doing this for a while, singlesnetwork.org, former singles pastors/leaders, and current singles pastors/leaders, gaining insight and perspective.
+Next, saturate yourself with people and resources from those who have been doing this for a while, singlesnetwork.org, and former and current singles pastors/leaders, gaining insight and perspective.

 The most important requirement for the person(s) starting a new ministry is to BE PATIENT (and continue seeking God).